Color Conditional Generation with Sliced Wasserstein Guidance: Experiments

 \subsection{Ablation study}

-\textbf{Different Sliced Wasserstein distances~~} Table \ref{tab:table-ablations} contains scores for the tested variants of Sliced Wasserstein (SW), each assessed under 10 slices, $M=10$ iterations per scheduler step, and $lr=100$ learning rate.
+\textbf{Different Sliced Wasserstein distances~~} Table \ref{tab:table-ablations} contains scores for the tested variants of Sliced Wasserstein (SW), each assessed under $K =10$ slices, $M=10$ iterations per scheduler step, and $lr=100$ learning rate.
 Let us note that Lemma \ref{lemma:3} holds for all of them.
 Please find their formal definition in Appendix section.
 In general, we didn't observe any substantial difference in their content scores.
 We can also note that, despite the time metric is absent in the table, Distributional Sliced Wasserstein (DSW) takes more time due to inner optimization loop.
 This suggests that although DSW and Generalized SW are aimed to converge faster for multidimensional distributions, this advantage does not translate to our 3D color transfer task.
 The Energy-Based SW \cite{nguyen2024energy} offered a computationally light alternative, though it lacks any clear advantage over regular SW for this application.

-\textbf{Dependence on learning rate~~} Our experiments also investigated the effect of learning rates on the performance of sliced Wasserstein-based guidance, Fig.~\ref{fig:ablation_on_lr}.
-We see that the learning rate has a significant impact on the 2-Wasserstein distance, with an optimal value of 0.04, beyond which the loss plateaus and then increases.
-In contrast, the CLIP-IQA and CLIP-T metrics exhibit linear relationships with respect to the learning rate, suggesting no minimum or optimal value within the range tested.
+\textbf{Generation time~~} The generation time dependence on $M$ (inner steps) and $K$ (number of slices) for SD-1.5 is shown in Fig. \ref{fig:ablation_on_km}.
+For our main experiments we set $M = 10$ and $K = 10$, which results in 30 seconds for SD-1.5 and around 1 minute for SDXL to generate an image on Nvidia RTX 4090 GPU.
+This represents an improvement compared to the 2 minutes required by RB-modulation.

+\textbf{Mean and covariance terms~~} The impact of adding the first two moments to the SW distance is presented in Fig.~\ref{fig:ablations} and Table~\ref{tab:table-ablations-sdxl}.
+The best results are obtained with the loss function by Eq.\ref{eq:main_loss} (SW only).
+Mean and covariance terms (Eq.\ref{eq:moments_loss}, Moments + SW) do not increase color similarity and tend to produce images of worse quality.
+Moments-only guidance is insufficient.